pirate-lofy/data-collection/README.md

 # Python package for Carla data collection
-Collecting vision data from carla simulator to to create a benchmarch for computer vision and deep learning application.
+Collecting vision data from carla simulator to create a benchmarch for computer vision and deep learning application.
 This project is part of my Master's thesis (under development)

 ## How it works